 This image was provided as a specific request to a close family friend.
 She took a proof image on her iPhone of the same scene and requested that I provide a higher MP image for oversize print.
 It’s special to her, as it is a POV from a path she walks on a regular basis the opens up to a beautiful north facing view of Strands and Salt Creek Beach.
 You can see the gazebo lookout from the Ritz Carlton, Laguna Niguel on the right at the top of the cliff.
 A wonderful view to enjoy often.

-What was your process on this particular image?
-(How did you achieve the final end result)
+What was your process to achieve the final end result on this particular image?

 The second major challenge was curating the print solution.
 Printing direct to metal at 9ftX5ft was nearly impossible to find from calling around in my local area.
-Once I found Artisan HD, we determined we could use a high quality inkjet print laminate to place on the metal of that specification.
+Once I found Artisan HD, we determined we could use a high-quality inkjet print laminate to place on the metal of that specification.
 However, we could not achieve the high gloss look of metal with that laminate.
-After much pursuit, I found a local auto body shop that was willing to try and spray 3 coats of a high gloss car urethane on the image, achieving the same effect.
+After many pursuits, I found a local auto body shop that was willing to try and spray 3 coats of a high gloss car urethane on the image, achieving the same effect.